Refined Analysis of Federated Averaging and Federated Richardson-Romberg: Technical Lemma on Matrix Products

 We evaluate three algorithms on these datasets: (i) vanilla \FedAvg, (ii) \FedAvg with Richardson-Romberg extrapolation, as described in \Cref{sec:richardson-romberg}, and (iii) \Scaffold \citep{karimireddy2020scaffold}.
 For all experiments, we use $\nagent = 10$ and run the algorithm for a total of $\nrounds \nlupdates = 10,000$ estimation of the full gradient, using batch size one and step size $\step = 0.01$.

-We plot the results of these experiments in \Cref{fig:results}.
-In all results, \FedAvg with Richardson-Romberg performs at least as good as vanilla \FedAvg, which is in line with our theory.
-However, in non-noisy, stochastic settings (second line of \Cref{fig:results}), it can only partly remove the bias due to heterogeneity; on the opposite, \Scaffold handles this bias successfully.
+We plot the results in \Cref{fig:results}, showing that on the two problems that we consider, \FedAvg with Richardson-Romberg extrapolation consistently outperforms vanilla \FedAvg.
+However, in non-noisy, stochastic settings (second line of \Cref{fig:results}), it only partly removes heterogeneity bias.
+On the opposite, \Scaffold, which uses control variates to handle heterogeneity, successfully suppresses this bias.
 More remarkably, when clients are homogeneous, but have noisy data (first line of \Cref{fig:results}), \FedAvg with Richardson-Romberg can reduce the bias, while \Scaffold fails.
-This further confirms our theory, and highlights the fact that \FedAvg with Richardson-Romberg extrapolation effectively reduces \FedAvg's bias due to stochasticity.
+This further confirms our theory, highlighting that \FedAvg with Richardson-Romberg extrapolation effectively reduces stochasticity bias.